 A few months ago I had this great encouragement show up for me by my friend Kathy Lacey.
-She has a course here on this site titled, Get the Funk Out My Face!
 I’m sharing this today because this week is Thanksgiving, so I want to share some gratitude before I share this story in the hope it encourages someone reading this – no matter what time of year you read it.

 1. I’m grateful for you, because you are here reading this site!